How to Register a Federal Trademark

 Why should I register a federal trademark?

-Why you should register a trademark with the USPTO hinges on the national protection that registration provides.
-It provides trademark rights that are far-reaching, allows you to sue for trademark infringement in federal court, and gives you the opportunity to prevent counterfeit goods with your trademark from entering the US.
+The decision of whether to register a trademark hinges on if you want the benefits of federal trademark registration.
+These include trademark rights that are far-reaching and exclusive, the option to sue for trademark infringement in federal court, and the opportunity to prevent counterfeit goods with your trademark from entering the US.
 Federal trademarks are also able to use the symbol ®.

 How much does it cost to register a trademark?

-Trademark registration costs depend on the application you use to file and the filing method.
-If you file online, you’ll pay $250 per class if you use TEAS Plus, or $350 per class if you use TEAS Standard.
-If you file by mail or in person, you’ll pay $750 per class.
+Trademark registration costs depend on the application you use to file how many classes you register in.
+You’ll pay $250 per class if you use TEAS Plus, or $350 per class if you use TEAS Standard.

 If my trademark application is denied, can I get a refund?